stared/jekyll-blog-pre-2022/_posts/2017/2017-09-30-dating-for-nerds-gender-differences.markdown

 E.g. males in their 20s are almost 4x more likely to die than females, mostly due to accidents.
 See [mortality in Poland in 1950 and 2013, by age and gender](https://plot.ly/~PiotrMigdal/33/mortality-in-poland-in-1950-and-2013-by-age-and-gender/) by me.
 To get a more fine-grained analysis, [this chart shows how you will probably die, and it’s changed a lot in 100 years](http://www.brisbanetimes.com.au/national/health/this-chart-shows-how-you-will-probably-die-and-its-changed-a-lot-in-100-years-20160509-gopmgh.html) by Inga Ting.

 There are plenty of men interested in having one partner for life, and women interested in casual sex.
 Yet, there is an imbalance (otherwise we would have 1:1 ratio of male and female sex workers).
 Why?
-Homo sapiens females are likely to be more choosy, when it comes to selecting their partners.
+Homo sapiens females are likely to be more choosy when it comes to selecting their partners.
 You don’t need to dig too deep to learn about these phenomena, just see these Wikipedia pages: [Mate choice](https://en.wikipedia.org/wiki/Mate_choice), [Parental investment: Sexual selection](https://en.wikipedia.org/wiki/Parental_investment#Sexual_selection) and [Bateman’s principle](https://en.wikipedia.org/wiki/Bateman%27s_principle).
 Another way of saying this is that women (on average) have higher standards.
-One practical remarks is that:
+One practical remark is that:

 * [Men Are More Likely to Be Sexually Attracted to Their Opposite-Sex Friends](http://nymag.com/scienceofus/2016/10/men-are-more-likely-to-be-sexually-attracted-to-friends.html) by Drake Baer

 So yes, there is some asymmetry to deal with.
 This is the balance of valuing friendship and support vs sexual gratification.
-No matter the closeness of you friendship, it doesn’t imply any sexual interest on her side (the friendzone deserves a separate chapter).
+No matter the closeness of your friendship, it doesn’t imply any sexual interest on her side (the friendzone deserves a separate chapter).
 Though, it is easy to see how one could arrive at this interpretation:

 * [Yes Virginia, they all want to bang you - Ladder Theory](http://www.laddertheory.com/yesvirginia.htm) (NOT an endorsement)